rasros/ctxp/README.md

 ## Features

 - Prints multiple files with markdown-style headers and fenced blocks.
-- Optional slices for inspecting output:
+- Optional slices for inspecting output
-  - `--head, -h` for the first N lines
-  - `--tail, -t` for the last N lines
-  - `-n` for both, inserting an ellipsis line
 - Reads file paths from args or stdin for flexible usage.
-- Customize prefix/postfix delimiters in shel aliases with `{filename}` and `{row_count}` placeholders.
+- Customize prefix/postfix delimiters in shell aliases with placeholders.

 ## Installation